List of Alien (franchise) characters: Aliens

-The extraterrestrial species referred to as "Aliens" (technically known as "Xenomorphs") are the primary, titular antagonists of the Alien franchise.
+The extraterrestrial species referred to as "Aliens" (often called "Xenomorphs", a term introduced in the sequel for any extraterrestrial) are the primary, titular antagonists of the Alien franchise.
 Introduced in the first film, Aliens are laid as eggs by a queen.
 This produces a facehugger, which latches onto and impregnates its prey with an embryo.
 This in turn produces an Alien with some characteristics of its host which ejects itself from the host's rib cage, killing it in the process.
 Described as "pure" by the android Ash, the Alien's motivation is to ensure the survival of its species; this commonly entails the elimination of creatures, such as humans, who pose a threat.
 With rudimentary intelligence, the Aliens are difficult to kill.

 When writers Dan O'Bannon and Ronald Shusett brainstormed for the original film, they decided to have an Alien impregnate a male orally as a metaphor for rape.
 O'Bannon suggested to Scott that his collaborator from the failed Dune adaptation, Swiss surrealist artist H. R. Giger, design the Alien.
 Scott chose the sketch Necronom IV, from Giger's Necronomicon, as the basis for the Alien because of its sexual ambiguity and phallic overtones.
 The Deacon, a creature predating the Alien which shares several biological traits, appears in the final scene of Prometheus after it explodes from a dead Engineer's chest.
 The Engineer was impregnated by a trilobite conceived by Elizabeth Shaw after sexual intercourse with an infected Charlie Holloway.
 Designer Neal Scanlan explained in the book Prometheus: The Art of the Film that the breed borrows physical traits such as femininity from Shaw.
 A number of performers have played Aliens in the series: Bolaji Badejo in Alien; Carl Toop in Aliens; Tom Woodruff Jr. in Alien 3, Alien Resurrection and the Alien vs. Predator franchise; Andrew Crawford and Goran D. Kleut in Alien: Covenant.